 Use a social share plugin like Social Warfare that makes it easy for your readers to easily share your posts.

 You can use PDF and print friendly to turn any post into a PDF and easily print it out.

-Print this post out and keep it close by so you can tick off everything you need to do before and after you publish your posts.
+Print this blog checklist out and keep it close by so you can tick off everything you need to do before and after you publish your posts.

-And don’t forget to grab my ultimate checklist opt in which has even MORE exclusive ways to promote your blog posts no matter which niche you’re in!
+Don’t forget to grab my FREE ultimate blog post checklist which has 4 exclusive lists containing 40 FB Groups, 300 Pinterest Boards and an SEO Checklist to drive mega traffic to your blog posts no matter which niche you’re in!

 Please like and share this post and sign up for free tips to grow your online presence and build a better business from home!